-The study recruited a diversity of families: over 40% of the parents recruited lived in areas in the lowest Index of Multiple Deprivation (IMD) quintile, around 10% of parents were under 25 years old and over 50% of babies were not White British, with around 30% from ethnicities other than White (all unweighted proportions).
+The study recruited a diversity of families due to its sample boosts.
+In England and Wales, 40% of the parents recruited lived in areas in the lowest Index of Multiple Deprivation (IMD) quintile, around 15% of mothers were under 25 years old and over 50% of babies were not White British (all unweighted proportions).
 The diverse sample will allow researchers to do analysis with specific groups of policy interest.